The Fed issues a dire warning about trade wars

 After two further rate hikes in 2018, it has penciled in three more rate hikes in 2019.

-Fed Chairman Jerome Powell told the "Marketplace" radio show in July that he was "deeply committed" to maintaining Fed independence.
+Powell told the "Marketplace" radio show in July that he was "deeply committed" to maintaining Fed independence.

 "We do our work in a strictly nonpolitical way, based on detailed analysis, which we put on the record transparently, and we don't take political considerations into account," Powell said in the interview.